Iasimo92/SDN_Django_framework_for_implementation_network_service_configuration_application/README.md

 ***

 In order for this app to work connection with devices in needed from local machine and also from containers.
-Make sure to connect devices to your local PC for testing purposes
+Make sure to connect devices to your local PC for testing purposes.
+Naming, users, ips and password are only applicable in our test LAB environment.
+So you have to adapt to local LAN environment

 ***
 ![Topology](https://github.com/Iasimo92/SDN_Django_framework_for_implementation_network_service_configuration_application/blob/main/connection.png)